dylanlrrb/Please-Contain-Yourself/2-Long_Lived_Containers/README.md

 Error response from daemon: conflict: unable to remove repository reference "hello-world" (must force) - container 5a3be0ccd65a is using its referenced image 48b5124b2768
 ```

 Looks like you're going to have to get rid of your 'hello-world' containers!
-They may be stopped, but they still exist.
-Which is problematic for our purposes.
+They may be stopped, but they still exist, which is problematic for our purposes.

 ---
 >You could force this by using it ` -f` flag, but I don't think this is a great idea because the image will be gone but the containers will still be on your machine.
 This could cause problems if you try and restart a container which you forgot you deleted the requisite image to.